When your vehicle is totaled, an insurance company will pay out its actual cash value. Actual cash value is the current market value of a car.

 When a car is totaled, what does insurance pay?

 A typical insurance payout for a totaled car will be for its actual cash value.
 It’s generally determined by factors such as year, make, model and mileage.
-Simply put, it’s what your car could have been reasonably sold for before the damages.
+Simply put, it’s what your car could have been reasonably sold for before the damage.

 Who gets the insurance check when a car is totaled?

-If you owe money on the vehicle, you should notify the lending company that your car has been totaled.
+You should notify the lending company that your car has been totaled.
 Typically, lenders will require payment in full for the loss of your car.

 If you leased your car, you’re still obligated to pay for the monthly installments on your totaled vehicle.
 Totaling a leased vehicle doesn’t void the lease contract.

 Owing money on a car on the way to the junkyard is not an enviable position to be in.
-You can protect your investment with Loan/Lease Gap coverage.
+You can protect your investment with loan/lease gap coverage.
 This coverage pays for the difference between what your car is worth and what you still owe on it.
 It can help free you from having to make payments on a car you can no longer drive.

-Please note you can’t combine Loan/Lease Gap coverage with New Car Replacement coverage.
+Please note, you can’t combine loan/lease gap coverage with new car replacement coverage.